Advice for British people living in Mongolia, including information on health, education, benefits, residence requirements and more.

 You may be entitled to claim some UK benefits and state pension while living abroad.
 If you are moving to Mongolia, you should tell the relevant UK government offices that deal with your benefits, pensions and tax that you are moving or retiring abroad.

-Driving licences and vehicles
+Driving licenses and vehicles

 In order to drive in Mongolia, you will require a Mongolian driving licence.
 Please visit the Traffic Police website for more information.